zr-tex8r/BXjalipsum/README.md

         Japan.
       - `hatsukoi` (4 paragraphs): The whole text of the poem "初恋" (First Love) written by Shimazaki Toson.
+      - `kusamakura` (13 paragraphs): The opening passage from the novel "草枕" (Kusamakura) written by Natsume Soseki.

     Ranges are specified in the form `[-3,7-10,5,12-]`.
 If ranges are not given, then `[-]` (all paragraphs) will be assumed.